-- 16.1 The time limit for the first boat of each class will be 1 hour after the start for the class. - 16.2 Boats failing to finish within 5 minutes after the first boat of their class finishes will be scored DNF.
+16.1 Boats failing to finish within 10 minutes after the first boat of their class finishes will be scored DNF.

 17 PENALTIES

 17.1 The two-turns penalty is modified by replacing it with a single turn penalty, to include one tack and one gybe.
 This modifies RRS 44.